 Why choose this course?

-- Is for those wishing to work in health and social care, or those already working in the field who want theoretical knowledge to ensure their practice is contemporaneous and evidence-based.
+This course is ideal for those wishing to work in the field of health and social wellbeing, or who already work in the area but want to develop their knowledge to ensure that their practice is current and evidence-based.

-- Includes work-based experience which you can tailor to your own area(s) of interest.
+- Involves 100 hours of work-based learning which you can tailor to your own area(s) of interest

-- Offers a peer mentor scheme for support from other students.
+- Offers a peer mentor scheme, providing support from and to other students.

 - *Is part of a subject area rated 2nd in the UK and 1st in Wales for satisfaction with teaching and satisfaction with the course in the Health Professions subject league tables, The Guardian University Guide 2022.